 The most useful resource for airspace files for many popular worldwide locations is Soaringweb.org.

 The airspace files are typically maintained by volunteers, and the website is organised by region and then country to help you locate what you need.
 Once you have clicked on an airspace file and it opens in your browser, you will need to save it to your computer as a .txt (text) so that when loaded to your Kobo it is recognised as an airspace file.

-Note that the UK is slightly different, and instead of a hand-crafted file, we have a downloadable program called ASSELECT (still obtained from Soaringweb.org, as encircled in the picture below) which you use to generate an airspace file.
+Note that the UK is slightly different, and instead of a hand-crafted file, we have a browser-based web program called ASSELECT (https://asselect.uk/) which you use to generate an airspace file.
 This program has kindly been produced by Geoff Brown, who diligently processes each monthly AIP (a part automated, part manual process) to ensure we can produce up-to-date files.
-Rather than us having to monotonously generate a new airspace file every 28 days, it is better to check Geoff’s useful ‘Update History‘ (encircled below) to see if there are any material changes that affect you – quite often there are no significant changes.
+Rather than us having to monotonously generate a new airspace file every 28 days, it is better to check Geoff’s useful ‘Update History‘ (bottom right in screenshot) to see if there are any material changes that affect you – quite often there are no significant changes.

-Once you start ASSELECT on your computer (and agree to the disclaimer), the window looks like below.
-There are 6 tabs; the ‘Fixed Sectors‘ tab (as shown below) give you the opportunity to include/exclude/modify uncontrolled airspace to suit your needs (obviously all controlled airspace is included).
-The other 5 tabs give you a similar opportunity to include/exclude various features and concessions such as Wave boxes, LOA’s, etc. When you are ready, selected the Openair format, and pressing OK will generate your airspace file.
+There are 4 tabs; the ‘MAIN‘ tab (as shown above) give you the opportunity to include/exclude/modify uncontrolled airspace to suit your needs (obviously all controlled airspace is included).
+The other 3 tabs give you a similar opportunity to include/exclude various features and concessions such as Wave boxes, LOA’s, etc. When you are ready, selected the Openair format, and pressing OK will generate your airspace file.

 6. Creating temporary NOTAM airspace files